 Traditionally Chana Dal was boiled in a pressure cooker and tempering was prepared separately in a pan.
 Then the boiled dal was added to the tempering and simmered to infuse flavors.
 However now with the instant pot, I like to make this as a one-pot dish.
 Hence in this recipe, I prepare the tempering with ginger, garlic, onions, tomatoes and spices in the instant pot.
 Then add the chana dal, water and cook at high pressure.

 Once cooked, sprinkle in some lime juice and garnish the chana dal with cilantro.
 If you like to make this even more nutritious, then add some spinach right after the dal is cooked.
 Stir and let it sit for 5 minutes.
 Spinach Chana Dal is ready to be enjoyed.

-Soak Chana dal along with the water for soaking for 30 minutes.
-Then drain the water and keep aside.
-(This step is optional)
+- Soak Chana dal along with the water for soaking for 30 minutes.
+Then drain the soaking water.

 - Chana Dal foams, so if you double/triple the recipe make sure to only fill up to half of the pot.

 - Make Spinach Chana Dal – Add spinach after opening the instant pot, right after pressure cooking.
 Cover and let it rest for 5 minutes.